TenthPres/TouchPointScripts/README.md

 - [**Mapify**](Mapify) - Wondering which neighborhoods need a new Small Group?
 Or where your attendees actually come from?
 See people from any search (or Involvement or any other scenario with a Blue Toolbar) on a highly-interactive globe of the world.

-- [**Summon Parent**](SummonParent) - This is a tool intended for children's workers to "summon" parents when needed.
-We have it linked within the Mobile App, so workers can send a text in just a few taps, without revealing the personal phone number of either the parent or the volunteer.
-Eventually, we hope to integrate this with our pager system, as well.

 - [**PA Background Check Automation**](BackgroundChecks) - Pennsylvania has weird and specific laws about how background checks are conducted.
 This tool tracks their progress, their renewals, and (so far as we are able within the law) automates the process for both staff members and volunteers.